 He served from 2015-17 as Vice President of the board of the Open Source Hardware Association, is on the board of alternative education program Parts and Crafts in Somerville MA, and an advocate of open source software, hardware, and data.
 He co-founded Vestal Design, a graphic/interaction design firm in 2004, and directed the Cut&Paste Labs project, a year-long series of workshops on open source tools and web design in 2006-7 with Lima designer Diego Rotalde.

 Jeff holds an MS from MIT and a BA in Architecture from Yale University, and spent much of that time working with artist/technologist Natalie Jeremijenko, building robotic dogs and stuff.
 To find out more, visit [unterbahn.com](unterbahn.com).

 With a background in finance, volunteer management, and operations, Jess is deeply connected to finding meaningful ways to engage team members while maintaining efficiency and productivity.
-Jess is a lover of systems, believer in the power of a solid spreadsheet, and manager of over six years.
+Jess is a lover of systems, a believer in the power of a solid spreadsheet, and an experienced people manager.

 Before joining the team at Public Lab, Jess held management roles in tech nonprofit and human rights nonprofit organizations.
 Jess loves to travel and spend time outdoors and lives on the road full-time in a custom-built home-on-the-road exploring public lands in the United States.

 Location: Atlanta, GA

 A small accounting team led by Adam Rimes from AprioCloud handles Public Lab’s accounting and financial reporting.